 Pay attention to the waist at all times;

-completely relax the abdomen
+completely relax the

 and the ch'i rises up.